 As a teenager, Mays began earning his living as a singer.
 His performing credits range from CBGB’s to Emo’s, to London’s Troubadour by way of Carnegie Hall.
 His works can be heard in film, television and commercials, including one debuted by Bono as the score for Nike’s Red Campaign.

 Mays’ most current band, mrandmrsmays, earned top ten ranking from many college and AAA radio stations across the country.
 He began teaching young people in 1991 and has done so since his return to Austin in 2001.

-Claire is a classically trained pianist and has been teaching piano, guitar and mandolin lessons since she was 16.
+Claire is a classically trained pianist who has been teaching music lessons since she was 16.
 She ran her own studio for nine years in College Station where she personally instructed hundreds of students before moving to Austin in 2013.
-She is also a singer/songwriter who has performed solo and with a full band since she was 17, and has recorded and released a pair of full-length albums under her maiden name, Claire Domingue.
+She is also a singer/songwriter who has performed solo and with a full band since she was 17 and has recorded and released a pair of full-length albums under her maiden name, Claire Domingue.
 She now fronts the band Bright Knight with her husband Tristan on drums.
 She graduated from Texas A&M University (class of 09) with a double-major in Telecommunication Media Studies and French, but her main passion is sharing the gift of music with others.